sitarau/Detecting-Bullying-Twitter/README.md

-# Detecting bullying traces on tweets
+# Detecting bullying traces on tweet

-# Using CNN and RNN models
+We scraped tweets from Twitter and trained convolutional and recurrent neural networks to determine whether there was bullying-related content in the tweet.